Missing Values Handling for Machine Learning Portfolios: Comparing Six Imputations using Six Return Forecasting Methods

 \subsection{Four Additional Imputation Methods}

-We examine the following additional imputations: \begin{enumerate} \item \textbf{MVN EM on AR1 Residuals: }We estimate an AR1 model on Box-Cox transformed predictors using the past 60 months of data and apply MVN EM to the residuals.
-To impute missing predictors, we add the AR1 prediction to the MVN-EM-imputed residuals.
-This algorithm is consistent (Appendix \ref{sec:app-add-imp-emar1}) and takes on time-series information, which BLLP find is important in their imputation error tests. \item \textbf{Practical EM for Probabilistic PCA: }We assume Box-Cox transformed predictors follow a 60-dimensional factor structure and impute using \citet{roweis1997algorithms}'s ``practical'' EM algorithm for missing data.
-This practical EM algorithm simply imputes missing predictors using the factor model prediction in the E-step, and as such is not a maximum likelihood estimate.
-However, it is easily implemented using the pcaMethods R library and provides a regularized alternative to our MVN EM imputation. \item \textbf{Industry - Size Decile Means:} Within each 3-digit SIC code, we sort stocks into size deciles.
+We examine the following additional imputations: \begin{enumerate} \item \textbf{Cross-sectional EM on AR1 Residuals: }We estimate an AR1 model on Box-Cox transformed predictors using the past 60 months of data and apply cross-sectional EM to the residuals.
+To impute missing predictors, we add the AR1 prediction to the cross-sectional EM-imputed residuals.
+This algorithm takes on time-series information, which BLLP find is important in their imputation error tests. \item \textbf{Practical EM for Probabilistic PCA: }We assume Box-Cox transformed predictors follow a 10-dimensional factor structure and impute using \citet{roweis1997algorithms}'s ``practical'' EM algorithm for missing data.
+This practical EM algorithm simply imputes missing predictors using the factor model prediction in the E-step, and as such is not a maximum likelihood estimate (it ignores higher order terms like Equation (\ref{eq:em-higher-order})).
+However, it is easily implemented using the pcaMethods R library and provides a regularized alternative to our cross-sectional EM imputation. \item \textbf{Industry - Size Decile Means:} Within each 3-digit SIC code, we sort stocks into size deciles.
 We then replace missing Box-Cox transformed predictors with their means within each industry-size group.
-This imputation takes on the intuition that industry and size are important determinants of a firm's economics. \item \textbf{Last Observed: }Replace missing values with the last observed value within the last 12 months.
+This imputation applies the intuition that industry and size are important determinants of a firm's economics. \item \textbf{Last Observed: }Replace missing values with the last observed value within the last 12 months.
 If there is no observed value within the last 12 months, we replace missing values with cross-sectional means.
 This imputation takes on time-series information while avoiding using stale information.
 It is also easy to implement \end{enumerate} For additional details see Appendix \ref{sec:app-add-imp}.